Are you ready to learn some quick facts?

 1. New Mexico by Michael Burgan

 2. Exploring Countries New Mexico by Colleen Sexton

 3. Hello, New Mexico! by Martha Day Zschock

 4. All About NEW MEXICO by Bandana Ojha

 Parents/caretakers be sure books are child friendly before reading them to your child/children.

 Tune in next week to learn some quick facts about New York!
 Thank you for reading my post!!
 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.” -Dr. Seuss

 Like and follow my author page:

-Harry and Holly Jingles introduce us to Santa's Rainbow Reindeer.
+Join Harry and Holly Jingles as they introduce us to Santa's Rainbow Reindeer.
 Learn about them one by one.
+The Rainbow Reindeer help your children get ready for bed so Santa can bring them gifts when they are all tucked in their bed and sound asleep.
 This book is interactive.